MicrosoftDocs/common-data-model-and-service/entity-reference/cds-sdk-manipulate-data.md

 }
 ```

-As indicated, the out parameters will be populated with the values that are actually inserted into the database, including the values of autonumber fields, the createdBy fields and so on.
-Using this method can sometimes save a roundtrip to the server to get the data.
+As indicated, the out parameters are populated with the values that are  inserted into the database.
+This includes the values of autonumber fields, the createdBy fields, and so on.
+Using this method can sometimes save a roundtrip to the server to retrieve the data.

 ## Reading data from OOB entitysets